SmartSpin2K/SS2K-Documentation/documentation/configuration.md

 1. On initial boot, the SmartSpin2k will create its own Wi-Fi network access point with the SSID of “SmartSpin2k”.
 If asked for a password, use "password" without the quotes.
     ![](../images/wiki-ssid.jpg)
 1. The configuration page will automatically load on mobile.
-If you are not taken to the page or if you are using a computer, the configuration page can be found at <http://SmartSpin2k.local/>.
+If you are not taken to the page, or if you're using a computer, the configuration page can be found at <http://SmartSpin2k.local/>.
     ![](../images/wifi-setup.png)
 1. Enter your local Wi-Fi network information with SSID and password.
 Please note:  The SmartSpin2k requires a 2.4ghz Wi-Fi connection.
 Please ensure you use the correct Wi-Fi network if you have separate SSIDs for 5ghz and 2.4ghz.
 1. Click Submit and wait for the page to refresh.